prashant5878-shukla/vehicle-research-quiz/README.md

 - Dealer lead form integration
 - More quiz dimensions: ownership history, parking constraints, family size
 - Test drive booking CTA

+## Future Enhancements

+**AI Chat Assistant** — A conversational interface where buyers can ask follow-up questions in natural language after getting their shortlist (e.g. "Does the Nexon have a sunroof?" or "Which of these is better for highway driving?").
+The deterministic scoring engine is intentional — every match/miss reason ties directly to a quiz answer, which makes it transparent and traceable.
+An LLM-backed chat layer would sit on top of that for open-ended queries the fixed quiz can't anticipate, without replacing the scoring logic itself.

+**Admin Panel for Car Data** — The car catalog is currently a static JSON file loaded into memory at startup — the right call for a read-only, zero-config demo.
+With more time this would be replaced by an admin interface where the team can add, edit, or remove car specs and adjust scoring weights without touching code or redeploying.
+That's also the natural point to move from in-memory JSON to a lightweight persistent store (SQLite or Postgres).